Azure/no-token-in-the-browser-pattern/docs/deployment-guide.md

 ![A screenshot of the running application, showing the output of a Graph API call.](images/spa-api-call.png)

-Clicking the **Sign Out** button will sign the user out from Azure Active Directory and remove the cookie from the browser.
+Clicking the **Sign Out** button will sign the user out from Microsoft Entra ID and remove the cookie from the browser.

 ## Cleaning up

-To remove the resources created in this tutorial, delete the resource group created in the [Prerequisites](#prerequisites) section, and delete the application registration created the Azure Active Directory.
+To remove the resources created in this tutorial, delete the resource group created in the [Prerequisites](#prerequisites) section, and delete the application registration created the Microsoft Entra ID.